Herbert Morrison: Last years, 1955–1965

-During the Suez Crisis, Morrison advocated unilateral action by the United Kingdom against Egypt, following Colonel Nasser's seizure of the Suez Canal.
-Morrison stood down at the 1959 general election and was made a life peer as Baron Morrison of Lambeth, of Lambeth in the County of London on 2 November 1959.
-He was appointed President of the British Board of Film Censors.
+During the Suez Crisis in 1956, Morrison advocated unilateral action by the United Kingdom against Egypt, following Colonel Nasser's seizure of the Suez Canal.
+Morrison stood down from Parliament at the 1959 general election and was made a life peer as Baron Morrison of Lambeth, of Lambeth in the County of London on 2 November 1959.
+He published his autobiography in 1960, although it was widely considered disappointing.

+Morrison retained an active life well into his seventies.
+Between 1960 and 1965 he served as President of the British Board of Film Censors.
+In this role he undertook a tour of the United States in 1962, during which he visited Hollywood, and met the then US president John F. Kennedy.
+Towards the end of 1964, the eyesight in his one remaining eye began to fail, and the board decided not to renew his contract.

-During 1961–65, Morrison was Director of the FCI News Agency, an organisation reporting on events behind the Iron Curtain and run by exiles from Marxist regimes such as the journalist Josef Josten.
+From 1961 to 1965, Morrison was Director of the FCI News Agency, an organisation reporting on events behind the Iron Curtain and run by exiles from Soviet regimes such as the journalist Josef Josten.

+He remained politically active in the House of Lords until almost his death, his last major political battle in the early-1960s was a long and bitter campaign to prevent the London County Council being abolished and replaced by the much larger Greater London Council.
+This was ultimately unsuccessful as he failed to prevent the London Government Act 1963 from being passed.

 Personal life

-While working in a market garden in Letchworth during World War One, Morrison met his first wife, Margaret Kent (1896–1953), a secretary and daughter of a railway clerk.
+Whilst working in a market garden in Letchworth during the First World War, Morrison met his first wife, Margaret Kent (1896–1953), a secretary and daughter of a railway clerk.
 The couple married on 15 March 1919.
-His total involvement in politics, however, meant that theirs was not a happy marriage; his later autobiography made no mention of Kent or their daughter, Mary.
+Kent was a shy woman who spoke with a stutter, and rarely made public appearances.
+Morrison's total involvement in politics meant that theirs was not a happy marriage; his later autobiography made no mention of Kent or their daughter, Mary (1921–2006).
 Morrison had a protracted affair with Labour MP and Minister Ellen Wilkinson, who died in 1947, although views differ as to whether this was a platonic or sexual relationship.

-Following Kent's death in July 1953, Morrison married Edith Meadowcroft (b.
+Following Kent's death in July 1953 from stomach cancer, Morrison married Edith Meadowcroft (b.
 1908), a businesswoman of Conservative politics.
 The pair married on 6 January 1955 and their relationship appeared much more successful.

-Morrison's grandson Peter Mandelson was a cabinet minister in the Labour governments of Tony Blair and Gordon Brown, and held an ambassadorial office under Keir Starmer.

 Morrison died from a stroke at Queen Mary's Hospital, Sidcup, on 6 March 1965, aged 77.
-His death occurred the same month the London County Council was abolished, and he had advocated against its replacement.
+His death occurred a few weeks before the London County Council was abolished, which he had campaigned against.

+Morrison's grandson Peter Mandelson was a cabinet minister in the Labour governments of Tony Blair and Gordon Brown.
+Appointed British Ambassador to the United States in December 2024, Mandelson was stripped of the role by prime minister Keir Starmer in 2025.